 WHO collects them?

 Performance Rights Organizations (PROs).
-Each major world territory has a PRO.
+Each major world territory has one.

 WHAT are they?

-Performance Royalties are earned when a song is broadcasted or performed publicly in some way.
+Performance Royalties are earned whenever a song is broadcasted or performed publicly.

 HOW do I know if I’m earning performance royalties?